 You knew there had to be one, huh?
 Well, I see it as a minor drawback, but the catch is that the Rocketbook is only officially compatible with Pilot Frixion pens.
 They’re certainly not the cheapest pens out there, but they are widely available and in my opinion, the Rocketbook is still totally worth it regardless.

 What I use my Everlast and Everlast Mini for

 I’m one of those people that has to handwrite important notes, both as a memory aid and to also make them feel more ‘official’.
 But more than that, sometimes having a pen and paper to hand is still the quickest way to jot something down – like on an unexpected (but important) phone call.
 For that reason, I always have my Rocketbook Everlast Mini somewhere about my person.
 You can use it for drawing, diary notes – hell, it’s perfect for shopping lists if nothing else.
 I was skeptical at first as to how much I’d use it, but now I’m a full convert!

 My full-sized Everlast comes in handy for longer, dedicated note-taking sessions.
 I use it a lot for work notes, especially if I’m on a plane or a train and don’t have wifi.
 It comes in super handy for sketching too!

 I do wish they made a version of the Rocketbook with more pages though – since using a Rocketbook as a Bullet Journal could be some seriously next-level sh**!

 Well, that’s it for this week folks.
-I hope you enjoyed this introduction to the mighty Rocketbook, and feel inspired to put an end to wasted paper.
+I hope you enjoyed this introduction to the Rocketbook, an endlessly reusable smart notebook.
+And I hope it also inspires you to put an end to wasted paper!
 If you like this sort of thing, you can check out the rest of our blog for more tips on minimalism, sustainability, and general tiny living.
 Until next time.